-Description: This unit consolidates technical, interpretive and self-evaluation skills in music practice.
+Description:This unit consolidates technical, interpretive and self-evaluation skills in music practice.
 Students are assisted in evaluating their technical, interpretative and improvisation skills.
-Students are instructed in a range of underpinning knowledge in general musicianship.
-Students are guided in setting goals, strategies, exercises and practice routines.
-A program of musical works is selected to present advanced technical, improvisational and interpretive challenges.
+Students are expected to demonstrate a range of underpinning theoretical knowledge in general musicianship.
+Students will also be implementing itheir understanding of musicological concepts relating to musical repertoire and performance.
+Students are guided in setting goals, strategies, exercises and practice routines for future professional contexts.
+The primary focus of the unit is the creation and preparation of a program of musical works to present advanced technical, improvisational and interpretive challenges.

-Learning Outcomes: On successful completion of this unit, students will be able to:
+Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Develop and produce musical works;

-2. Collaborate effectively within group contexts;

-3. Develop and maintain a written practice journal;

-4. Exhibit advanced interpretative skills and overall musicianship; and

-5. Articulate appropriate musical nomenclature in relation to music production activities.
+1. Produce and perform musical works at a graduale level in relation to style, technique and expression; 2.
+Collaborate effectively within group contexts; 3.
+Critically reflect on their academic and musical learning and achievements; 4.
+Develop and demonstrate a program of technical musical work appropriate to instrument/voice; 5.
+Articulate appropriate musical nomenclature in relation to music production activities.

-Class Contact: Class 3.0 hrs Music rehearsal room required.

 Required Reading:There are no required readings for this unit.
-Learning materials will be provided by the lecturer.
+Learning materials will be provided in VU Collaborate.

-Assessment: Creative Works, Musical works - collaborative (equivalent to 60 minutes), 30%.
-Creative Works, Musical works - independent (equivalent to 60 minutes), 30%.
-Journal, Electronic journal (1500 words), 20%.
-Other, Observational report (equivalent to 500 words)., 20%.
-There is a minimum requirement of 84% attendance per class, equal to 10 out of 12 workshops and 10 out of 12 tutorials.
+Assessment: Creative Works, Technical Musician Practical Exam & Interview, 20%.
+Creative Works, Musical works- collaborative (equivalent to 60 minutes), 30%.
+Creative Works, Musical works- independent (equivalent to 60 minutes), 30%.
+Exercise.
+Notation of a Musical Chart, 20%.